 Purpose: family or the world?

 Some people choose to fill their life with a spouse and family.
-It takes a huge portion of their efforts to do so and it takes much of their remaining efforts to provide for that family (often just hoping to get into a career they believe in).
-I think that is the best way for some people to employ their skills and passions to fulfill God’s purpose for them.
+It takes a huge portion of their efforts to do so and it takes much of their remaining efforts to provide for that family financially (often just hoping to get into a career they believe in).
+I think that raising a family is the best way for some people to employ their skills and passions to fulfill God’s purpose for them.
 Not that they can’t do more, but they are choosing a few people to pour the majority of their sacrifice and love into.
 It’s a ton of work, and it’s beautiful.

 But I think for others of us, we have been given the opportunity to give ALL of our time and resources to the rest of the needy world.
 Our time is not distracted by the needy people we ourselves have introduced to the world.
 We can live simply and cheaply, and if our calling doesn’t earn us enough money, at least we can spend all the time we’re not at work directly pursuing what we feel called to do.

 So, I definitely don’t think marriage and family is in any way inferior to being single, but I think that if we can get over the negative stigma that we have generally put on singleness, and acknowledge that marriage isn’t the only goal worth pursuing, we can begin to truly live into God’s goals for us, full-heartedly, with focus and perseverance.

 Despite what we often assume in church, the Bible seems to think highly of those who choose singleness.
 Jesus, the central figure in our whole faith, was single and in Matthew 19:12 he even says, “…some choose not to marry for the sake of the Kingdom of Heaven.
 Let anyone accept this who can.”
 (NLT)